skincare routine for oily skin

 Getting to Know Your Oily Skin

-After purchasing any products, you might develop fewer wrinkles later on.
-The key is to manage oil without stripping your skin’s natural barrier.
+After purchasing any products, you may notice a reduction in wrinkles over time.
+The key is to manage Oil without stripping your skin’s natural barrier.
 Many people over-exfoliate or use abrasive products, assuming these will solve the issue.
 In reality, they do not.
+To protect your skin barrier, it is generally advised to exfoliate oily skin 1-2 times per week.
+This helps remove dead skin cells while maintaining the skin’s natural defenses.

 Relying on Home Remedies for Oily Skin